uga-libraries/web-download/documentation/testing_instructions.md

    - Expected result:
       - Makes the seed folders with the correct names
       - Downloads everything in the report
-      - The log has no errors
+      - download_log.csv has no errors

 3. Folder of the name already exists